 - ESL 0050 – Academic Writing: Serves as a pre-English 1120 writing class emphasizing appropriate organization and style for a variety of academic writing situations in English.
 Emphasis is on grammar, vocabulary, and rhetorical styles.
 The course covers aspects of academic writing that will help students become better writers.
 Five hours lecture and workshop, 3 credits.

 - ESL 0051- Academic Reading Seminar: Uses reading as a basis for discussion, debate, and individual presentations.
 Students will increase vocabulary and reading speed in addition to practicing how to interact in U.S. classroom discussion and how to prepare and make presentations.
 Five hours lecture and workshop, 3 credits.

-- ESL 0052 – Advanced Academic Writing Seminar: (Planned for Spring 2015.)
-Based upon a student’s work from the previous semester, emphasizing those writing and discussion skills that are necessary for academic success in English.
+- ESL 0052 – Advanced Academic Writing Seminar: Based on a student’s work from the previous semester, emphasizing writing and discussion skills that are necessary for academic success in English, 3 credits.